research

 Abstract:

-Using data on GitHub users around the world, we estimate the effects of transitions to Daylight Saving Time on worker activity.
+Using data on GitHub users around the world, we estimate the effects of transitions to Day-light Saving Time on worker activity.
 In daily activity, transitions appear short lived—there is evidence of two days of declines before activity returns to baseline levels.
-However, hourly analysis reveals a transition to Daylight Saving Time that is much longer—losses appear in the early working hours of work days for up-to-two weeks following the initiation of Daylight Saving Time.
+However, hourly analysis reveals a transition to Daylight Saving Time that is much longer—losses appear in the early working hours of work days into a second week following the initiation of Daylight Saving Time.

 The Effect of E-Verify Laws on Crime

-with Brandon Churchill, Taylor Mackay, and Joseph J. Sabia
+Brandon Churchill, Andrew Dickinson, Taylor Mackay, and Joseph J. Sabia.
+2022.
+Industrial and Labor Relations Review, 75(5).

 Abstract: